 To see if one has gotten overloaded, find your house’s main electrical panel.
 You can find this gray box on the wall in the basement, garage or closet.

 - Ensure your hands and feet aren’t wet before you work on the panel or breakers.

 - Locate the breaker labeled “AC” and confirm it’s in the “on” location.
-If it’s triggered, the switch will be in the middle or “off” location.
+If it’s triggered, the switch will be in the "off" position.

 - Steadily move the lever back to the “on” spot.
 If it immediately flips again, don’t reset it and call us at 308-321-4703.
 A breaker that keeps tripping might signal your house has electrical trouble.

 If your thermostat isn’t telling your AC to work, it won’t turn on.